 The best thing about print on demand is you don’t have to pay anything until you sell a product, then the retailer takes a cut to cover the cost of manufacturing and you split the profits.
 For that reason, creating merch is cost-effective using your existing branding, because all you see is profit.

 Readers here know that I am a big fan of creating a diversified portfolio of offerings.
 I see podcasting as a great way to diversify your business with low operational costs and a variety of ways to generate revenue.
-Choosing the best option(s) will depend upon your field, audience tolerances, and personal ethos (some people just hate ads and won’t host them), but with the right monetization there’s no reason a podcast can’t be a significant revenue stream for your business.
+Choosing the best option(s) to monetize a podcast will depend upon your field, audience tolerances, and personal ethos (some people just hate ads and won’t host them), but with the right monetization there’s no reason a podcast can’t be a significant revenue stream for your business.